projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    <acrn-config board="BOARD">

-As an input to the configuration editor and the build system, board XMLs are not intended for end users to modify.
+Board XML files are input to the configuration editor and the build system, and are not intended for end users to modify.

 Scenario XML Format